Blog Post

 Introduction

-This Microsoft Defender for Cloud PoC Series provides guidelines on how to perform a proof of concept for a specific Microsoft Defender plans.
+This Microsoft Defender for Cloud PoC Series provides guidelines on how to perform a proof of concept for a specific Microsoft Defender plan.
 For a more holistic approach where you need to validate Microsoft Defender for Cloud and Microsoft Defender plans, please read How to Effectively Perform an Microsoft Defender for Cloud PoC article.

 With the hybrid work model, more people and devices are now accessing corporate data via home networks, raising the risks of cyberattacks and elevating the importance of proper data protection.
 Data storage is one of the resources most targeted by attackers since they often hold critical business data and sensitive information.